DenverArtMuseum/her-brush/content/artists.md

 Shōhin and her mother settled in Kyoto in 1867, where she became the student of the prominent Nanga painter Hine Taizan (1813–1869).
 She also gained the attention of the budding statesman Kido Takayoshi, who invited her to observe the enthronement ceremony of the Meiji emperor in 1868 with him and his family.[^9] In 1871, Shōhin relocated to Tokyo, and in 1873, she was commissioned to paint eight *fusuma* (sliding door) panels for the sleeping quarters of the Japanese empress.

 In 1875, she went to the town of Kōfu, where she met Noguchi Masaakira, and they were married in 1877.
 A few years later, after a failed business venture, they moved to Tokyo, where Shōhin’s artistic talents again became her family’s main source of support.
 In 1889, she was appointed Professor of Painting at the Peeresses’ Girls School (which later became part of the educational institution Gakushūin University).
 That same year, her work was exhibited at both the Fourth Exposition Universelle in Paris and the Japan Art Association (Nihon bijutsu kyōkai) exhibition, receiving an honorable mention at the latter.
 In 1893, one of her landscape paintings won a prize at the Chicago World’s Fair.
 In 1899, she was asked to instruct female members of the imperial court in painting, including imperial consort Fusako.
-In 1901, Shōhin was asked to paint fusuma panels for the imperial palace, and around 1904, she was named an Official Artist of the Imperial Household.
+In 1901, Shōhin was asked to paint fusuma panels for the imperial palace, and around 1904, she was named an official artist of the imperial household.
 Shōhin passed away in February 1917 at the age of seventy-one.

 ### Nonoguchi Ryūho 野々口立圃
 1595–1669